mtvbrianking/multi-auth/readme.md

 ## Laravel Multi-Authentication Package
-This package will create a new athentication guard **'admin'**, as well as scaffold all of the routes and views you need for admin authentication.
+This package will create a new authentication guard called **'admin'**, as well as scaffold all of the routes and views you need for admin authentication.
-The package will install a layout view, registration and login views, as well as routes for all authentication end-points.
-A HomeController will also be generated to handle post-login requests to your application's dashboard.
+The package will add registration and login views, as well as routes for all authentication end-points to 'admin'.
+A HomeController will also be generated to handle post-login requests from your application's dashboard.

 ### Installation
 `$ composer require bmatovu/multi-auth`